meavia-jing/sBlot/Documentation/Sblot Documentation.md

 ## 2 Setting up the config_plot.JSON file<a name="config"></a>

-To using the sBlot analysis, users need to define the settings in the config\_plot.JSON file.
-There are seven parts related to plotting functions in the config_plot.json
+To customise plotting with sBlot, users can adjust the settings in the config\_plot.JSON file.
+The config_plot.JSON file has seven parts that can be modified:

 - results: provides the file paths to the results of a sBayes analysis
 - data: provides the file paths to the empirical data of the analysis